Student Symphonic Fellowship

 New River Youth Symphony

 Students may obtain a “Student Musician Card” from their string or orchestra instructor or may contact the WVSO Education Department directly.
-Each student will then be issued a free ticket at the Box Office the night of the performance (based upon availability).
+Each student will then be issued a free ticket good for the student and an accompanying guest at the Box Office the night of the performance (based upon availability).

 Taking lessons at school or privately can be rewarding, but playing in an ensemble can take your musical experience to a different level!